hashicorp/terraform-provider-azuread/website/docs/r/application_app_role.html.markdown

 The following arguments are supported:

-* `application_object_id` - (Required) The Object ID of the Application for which this password should be created.
+* `application_object_id` - (Required) The Object ID of the Application for which this App Role should be created.
 Changing this field forces a new resource to be created.

 * `allowed_member_types` - (Required) Specifies whether this app role definition can be assigned to users and groups by setting to `User`, or to other applications (that are accessing this application in daemon service scenarios) by setting to `Application`, or to both.